CloudLabs-AI/MS-900-Lab-Content/Module 2: Explore Microsoft 365 Apps.md

        ![](Images/img37.png)

     -  In **Add group memmbers** pane, add the names or email addresses of anyone else you want to manage this site in the **Add additional owners box**.
 In **Add members box**, add the name or email address of users you want to be a member of your site and then click **Finish**.

+1. Now  let us add and publish a page in the newly created site.

+1. In the home page of the site Select **+ New**, and then select **Page**.

+1. Choose a page template to start with.
+For now you can select **Blank** template and click on **Create page**.

+1. Add a page name in the title area.You can customize the title area with an image, a choice of four layouts, text above the title, the ability to change the displayed author, and you can show or hide the published date.

+1. Select **Edit web part** icon from here you can select the layout of your choice, Set alignment, Add text above the title.

+1. To add an image click on **Add image** button in the toolbar on the left.

+1. Choose a recent image or get an image from a web search, your site, your computer, or a link.
+If your organization has specified a set of approved images, you'll be able to choose from that set under Your organization.

+1. In **text box** you can add the content.
+Click **+** to add content like text, documents, video and more.

+1. When done, click **Publish**.

 ### Task 6 : Exlpore list